The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications: Results

 \subsection{Velocity dispersions of UFD models}

 As anticipated in the Introduction, one of the primary motivations of this study is to assess the role of binary stars in estimating the virial mass of low-mass stellar systems, such as dSphs and UFDs.
 In this way, observational measurements of this fundamental quantity can be more accurately interpreted.
-Although the effect of binaries in inflating the velocity dispersion of stellar systems has already been explored analytically (see, e.g., \citet{2022ApJ...939....3P}), in this work we present, for the first time, a fully self-consistent dynamical $N$-body model of a UFD-sized galaxy.
+Although the effect of binaries in inflating the velocity dispersion of stellar systems has already been explored analytically (see, e.g., \citealt{2022ApJ...939....3P}), in this work we present, for the first time, a fully self-consistent dynamical N-body model of a UFD-sized galaxy.

-In particular, we simulate the evolution of a UFD-like system from the initial burst of star formation up to a Hubble time, adopting a $1{:}1$ star--particle representation.
-Compared to previous studies, this approach allows us to follow the complete dynamical evolution of the system while treating binary stars as \textit{living} components of the stellar population, rather than as a static or statistical correction.
+In particular, we simulated the evolution of a UFD-like system from the initial burst of star formation up to a Hubble time, adopting a $1{:}1$ star--particle representation.
+Compared to previous studies, this approach allows us to follow the complete dynamical evolution of the system while treating binary stars as living components of the stellar population, rather than as a static or statistical correction.

-To evaluate the velocity dispersion—which represents both the true kinetic support against gravity and the spurious contribution from binary orbital motions—we considered different prescriptions for computing velocity dispersions in our simulated UFDs.
+To evaluate the velocity dispersion -- which represents both the true kinetic support against gravity and the spurious contribution from binary orbital motions -- we considered different prescriptions for computing velocity dispersions in our simulated UFDs.
 We refer the reader to \cite{2020ApJ...896..152R} and \cite{2022ApJ...939....3P} for a detailed discussion of these approaches, which are designed to reproduce, with varying degrees of realism, quantities comparable to those measured in spectroscopic observations.
-In this study, we adopt both a direct evaluation of the velocity dispersion and a luminosity-weighted one.
+In this study, we adopted both a direct evaluation of the velocity dispersion and a luminosity-weighted one.

-To disentangle the contribution from binary orbital motion, we compare: (i) the \textit{true} virial velocity dispersion, which provides the kinetic support against gravitational contraction and, for binaries, accounts only for the center-of-mass motion (thereby excluding internal orbital motion); and (ii) a \textit{blind} determination, in which all stars are treated as single objects, implicitly including the contribution from internal binary motions.
+To disentangle the contribution from binary orbital motion, we compared: (i) the true virial velocity dispersion, which provides the kinetic support against gravitational contraction and, for binaries, accounts only for the center-of-mass motion (thereby excluding internal orbital motion); and (ii) a blind determination, in which all stars are treated as single objects, implicitly including the contribution from internal binary motions.
 The latter clearly represents an overestimate of the true kinetic support against gravity.
+For the former, we also included the binary contribution from the weighted luminosity distribution of binaries.
+We can describe the classical equation for velocity dispersion as